The Wasserstein Proximal Gradient Algorithm: Preliminaries

 The JKO operator can be seen as a proximity operator by replacing the Wasserstein distance by the Euclidean distance.
 Moreover, the JKO scheme can be seen as a Backward Euler discretization of the gradient flow.
-More precisely, under some assumptions on the functional $\cG$, using~\cite[Lemma 10.1.2]{ambrosio2008gradient}
+Indeed, under some assumptions on the functional $\cG$, using~\cite[Lemma 10.1.2]{ambrosio2008gradient} we have